-UNBC's next Three Minute Thesis Competition will be held virtually Friday, March 5th from 1:30-3:00pm online via Zoom, in conjunction with Research Week.
-Competitors will submit pre-recorded videos of their 3MT presentation, which will be judged live during the event.
+UNBC's 2021 Three Minute Thesis Competition was held virtually on Friday, March 5th from 1:30-3:00pm online via Zoom, in conjunction with Research Week.
+Competitors submitted pre-recorded videos of their 3MT presentation, which were judged live during the event.

 Three Minute Thesis (3MT®) is a research communication competition developed by The University of Queensland.
 The exercise challenges research higher degree students to present a compelling oration on their thesis topic and its significance in just three minutes.

 3MT® develops academic, presentation, and research communication skills and supports the development of research students' capacity to effectively explain their research in language appropriate to a non-specialist audience.

 The first 3MT® was held at The University of Queensland (UQ) in 2008 with 160 RHD students competing.
 Enthusiasm for the 3MT® concept grew and its adoption by numerous universities led to the development of an international competition in 2010.